surrim/exif/README.txt

 This module requires the PHP Exif Library (PEL), http://sourceforge.net/projects/pel

+Your PHP must be compiled in with --enable-exif.
+Windows users must also have the mbstring extension enabled.

 PEL itself requires PHP version 5.
 It does NOT work under PHP 4.